runlochlomond/runlochlomond/about/index.md

 include_in_nav: true

 ---
-**Coronavirus update:** Please note that the Run Loch Lomond team will continue to monitor and abide by government guidance for hosting outdoor running events.
-We hope to be in a position to launch the event and accept entries soon.

 **After the unfortunate cancellation in 2020 & 2021 the Run Loch Lomond team are now determined to work even harder to ensure that the 2022 Loch Lomond 10k, 5k and Fun Run are even more welcoming and rewarding for all participants.**

 **Thanks once again for your continued support and patience.
 Stay healthy, happy and positive – and we hope to see you running with us in 2022.**